Guide to studying Town & Country Planning and Landscape Design

 Numerous companies offer graduate schemes in this subject, including Wartsila.

-Ensure you confirm with your chosen place of study what the requirements are.
+Make sure to confirm with your chosen place of study what the requirements are.

 - BA Town Planning and Architecture